tkshill/Quarto/README.md

 # Roadmap

-The plan is to create both a single player and multiplayer [Progressive Web App](https://www.howtogeek.com/342121/what-are-progressive-web-apps/) representation of the game.
+The plan is to create both a single player and multiplayer representation of the game.
 The front elm will be primarily designed using the [Elm](https://elm-lang.org) programming language.
 All the code will be freely available for use and reuse where possible.

 This will likely be a long running project, with many software themes explored.
 Some of the concepts we hope to cover are:
 - Functional Programming techniques
 - Domain driven design and advanced domain modelling
-- Progressive Web Apps
+- API design
 - 3D graphics and design
 - Animations in the browser
 - Machine learning
-- API design

 ## Phase 1 - October 1st, 2020 to October 31st, 2020 - (Complete)
 - [x] Working implementation of the concept